cancer of the uterus

 A woman should see her doctor if she has any of the following symptoms:

+These symptoms can be caused by cancer or other less serious conditions.
 Most often they are not cancer, but only a doctor can tell for sure.

 How is uterine cancer diagnosed?

 If a woman has symptoms that suggest uterine cancer, her doctor may check general signs of health and may order blood and urine tests.
 The doctor also may perform one or more of the exams or tests described below.

 Staging the disease

 If uterine cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
 Staging is a careful attempt to find out whether the cancer has spread, and if so, to what parts of the body.

 In most cases, the most reliable way to stage this disease is to remove the uterus (hysterectomy).
 After the uterus has been removed, the surgeon can look for obvious signs that the cancer has invaded the muscle of the uterus.
 The surgeon also can check the lymph nodes and other organs in the pelvic area for signs of cancer.
 A pathologist uses a microscope to examine the uterus and other tissues removed by the surgeon.